felixerdy/touchbar/README.md

 `apm install touchbar`

 ## How to use
-Press `shift-alt-o` to toggle touchbar
+Press `ctrl-alt-o` to toggle touchbar

 ## Current features:
 - (Un)comment code